Continuum limits of Matrix Product States: Coarse continuum limit

-Finally, we give an example of a state which does not have a coarse CL.
-Its transfer matrix is given by what we call the pancake channel.
-Consider the family of qubit channels of the form $E =1\oplus \Delta$ in the Pauli basis, with $\Delta$ positive definite and with eigenvalues $\lambda_1\geq \lambda_2\geq \lambda_3$.
+\begin{example}[A state without a coarse CL] Consider the family of qubit channels of the form $E =1\oplus \Delta$ in the Pauli basis, with $\Delta$ positive definite and with eigenvalues $\lambda_1\geq \lambda_2\geq \lambda_3$.
 We claim that if $0<\lambda_3<\lambda_1\lambda_2$, then $E^n$ is not infinitely divisible for any finite $n$.
 To see this, note that by Theorem 24 in Ref.\ \cite{Wo08} $E$ is not infinitesimal divisible, and this is preserved under powers.
 Since infinitely divisible channels are a subset of infinitesimal divisible channels \cite{Wo08}, it follows that the state corresponding to this transfer matrix does not have a coarse CL.